Skip to main content

 White Cushaw Crookneck Winter Squash squash Feb 18 Feb 25 Transplant Jun 5

-White Detroit Beets root_vegetable Feb 11 Feb 18 Transplant Apr 14 – Apr 19
+White Detroit Beets root vegetable Feb 11 Feb 18 Transplant Apr 14 – Apr 19

 White Emergo Runner Pole Bean legume Feb 18 Feb 25 Transplant May 11 – May 16

-White Icicle Radishes root_vegetable Feb 11 Feb 18 Transplant Mar 20 – Mar 30
+White Icicle Radishes root vegetable Feb 11 Feb 18 Transplant Mar 20 – Mar 30

-White Lisbon Bunching Onions root_vegetable Jan 28 Feb 18 Transplant Apr 24
+White Lisbon Bunching Onions root vegetable Jan 28 Feb 18 Transplant Apr 24

 White Marrow Summer Squash squash Feb 18 Feb 25 Transplant May 21